kaspaFacts/BlockAnimator/README.md

 FiftyBlocksDemo takes less than 1 second to generate 240p at 15 FPS, and 63 sec to generate 1080p at 60FPS

+NOTE: only the functions in the demo have been tested with the rendering and updated coord system